 Statement of Informed Consent

 Copies of written informed consent and institutional review board (IRB) approval for clinical research should be kept.
 If necessary, the editor or reviewers may request copies of these documents to resolve questions about IRB approval and study conduct.
 In addition, for studies conducted with human subjects, the method by which informed consent was obtained from the participants (i.e., verbal or written) also needs to be stated in the Methods section.
+For studies where individual human subjects may be recognized and identified by image records and/or medical information, written informed consent must be obtained.
+The Patient Photographic and Videographic Consent, Authorization and Release Form available at the JWMR website (http://jwmr.org/authors/photographic.php) can be used for informed consent.
 For research with animal subjects, studies should be approved by an Institutional Animal Care and Use Committee (IACUC).

 Patient Photographic and Videographic Consent

 Patients introduced in the manuscripts should be informed and aware that their photographs, videos, and other images (imaging records) will be released by the authors, and the authors should attach an Authorization and Release Form available at the JWMR website (http://jwmr.org/authors/photographic.php) or equivalent form from the institute involved in patient care (not necessarily in English but acknowledgable to the Editorial Board) including each patient's signature if the patient can be identified by these images.

 Statement of Human and Animal Rights

 Authorship credit should be based on (1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; (2) drafting or revising the article critically for important intellectual content; (3) final approval of the version to be published; (4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-Authors should meet these four conditions.
+Authors should meet all of these four conditions.